 Benefits to Using Pasteurized Milk

 It's widely available.
-Pasteurized milk can be found at any grocery store... just don't use Ultra High Temperature pasteurized milk (a.k.a UHT, ultra-pasteurized).
-Your curd will not set.
+Pasteurized milk can be found at any grocery store... just don't use Ultra High Temperature (UHT or UP) pasteurized milk.
+Your curd will not set properly.

 It's inexpensive.
 In most states, organic milk is $5 or less per gallon.